Natalie Rushdie: Music career

 At the Classic BRIT Awards in June 2011, Rushdie supported Il Divo when they won the Artist of the Decade Award at the Royal Albert Hall.
 Soon after, Rushdie won a place with the Royal Choral Society with whom she has performed regularly, including her second performance of 2011 at the Royal Albert Hall, Carmina Burana.
 Additionally, Rushdie performed on the live final of Britain's Got Talent with Jackie Evancho (finalist in America's Got Talent), to an audience of over 15 million.
 Throughout 2011, Rushdie performed in numerous broadcast episodes of the BBC's Songs of Praise.

 In 2012, Rushdie was selected to take part in the Associated Studios' four-month performance course, where she studied a broad range of musical genres which has helped to build on her classical roots and move into a classical-crossover style.
 The course ended with a performance at the Arts Theatre in London's West-End.
 At the end of 2012, Rushdie performed, for the second year running, in Duke of York Square for the Prince's Trust at their annual event to switch on the King's Road Christmas lights.
 Rushdie also performed at Attitude magazine's annual Christmas event at the Conran Shop, Chelsea.
 From the end of 2012 and into 2013, Rushdie has joined Classic BRIT Award winners Blake on their UK tour.

-On 7 April 2013, Rushdie made her Wembley debut, singing the national anthem for the Football League Trophy Final (Southend v Crewe Alexandra), in front of over 50,000 supporters and live on SkySports1.
+On 7 April 2013, Rushdie made her Wembley Stadium debut, singing the national anthem for the Football League Trophy Final (Southend United v Crewe Alexandra), in front of over 50,000 supporters and live on Sky Sports 1.